RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 isTrue

-, the function will usestep
+, it will usestep

 function in the agent to play the game.
 Ifis_training